10-2-pursuit/React-Group-Project-Prep/README.md

 Submit relevant links on Canvas under the React Group Project Project Prep

 ### Stand Up
-Each team must schedule a stand-up with their instructor to take place during class on 9/17.
+Each team must schedule a stand-up with their instructor to take place during class on a weekly basis.
-It is the responsibility of each team to proactively communicate when they would like this meeting to occur.
 During this stand up each teammember must describe:
 * What features they have been working on
 * What Blockers (if any) they are facing